 I had a bunch of jam jars sitting in my photography studio from when I made jarcuterie, and on a whim, I spooned some of this fruit salad into the jars.

 I think this would be a really fun serving idea for a Thanksgiving buffet line, or a Friendsgiving gathering.
-Or, like I mentioned earlier, simply choose your most beautiful bowl to serve this Thanksgiving fruit salad recipe in.
+Or, like I mentioned earlier, simply choose your most beautiful bowl to serve this autumn fruit salad recipe in.

-How to make a smaller batch of Thanksgiving fruit salad:
+How to Make a Smaller Batch of Thanksgiving Fruit Salad

 The fall fruit salad recipe as written below makes about 8 servings, but truthfully, I have a small family and we never have 8 people for Thanksgiving dinner.